h0tw1r3/h0tw1r3-proxmox_inventory/README.md

 * `type`: Filter on VM type, *qemu* or *lxc* (optional, default 'all')
 * `target_mapping`: A hash of the target attributes to populate with resource values.
 Proxmox *cluster/resources* and *node configuration* attributes are available for mapping.
-Network interfaces (eg. net0, net1, ...) are indexed under the *net* Array[], and the value is mapped to a Hash.
+Network interface (eg. net0, net1, ...) string value is converted to a Hash.
   Default mapping:
       name: fqdn
       alias: name
-      uri: net.0.ip
+      uri: net0.ip

 ## Examples